hpssjellis/my-examples-of-chatGPT/README.md

 ...v01

-Make a single file webpage that includes javascript include a button to display images from the webcam and save the PNG image in base64 format to localstorage using the date and time as the localstorage key.
-Put "my" in front of all local variables
+Make a single file webpage that includes javascript with a button to take a  webcam image and display the image on a canvas and to save the image to localstorage as a PNG in base64 format, using the date and time as the localstorage key.
+Put "my" in front of all local variables except the localstorage key

 Code at [public/chatgpt01-v01.html](public/chatgpt01-v01.html)